mrorigo/ensample/docs/SPEC.md

 ## 3. Common Data Types (Pydantic Models)

-These are the core schemas used in tool inputs and outputs for `MDAPFlow-MCP`.
+These are the core schemas used in tool inputs and outputs for `Ensample`.

 ```python
 from pydantic import BaseModel, Field, conlist, NonNegativeInt, HttpUrl, confloat